josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 the kid playing rush of life was also a little obvious. do try to appreciate it is not the height of subtlety.

-we also have several approaches, a delayed train, and apparently a lavk of ability to see what this would very obviously be:
+we also have several approaches, a delayed train, and apparently a lack of ability to see what this would very obviously be:

 an audit.